-Before joining USGBC, Ashley served as a policy advisor in the US Senate as
+Before joining USGBC, Dr. White served as a policy advisor in the US Senate

 Engineering Fellow, and worked in the Materials Research Division of the

 National Science Foundation (NSF) as an American Association for the

 Advancement of Science (AAAS) Science and Technology Policy fellow.
 Through